Team

 baatz [at] philsem.uni-kiel.de

 With a background in environmental sciences, Christian pursued a PhD in Philosophy at the University of Greifswald.
 His thesis investigated whether climate change calls for compensation, who ought to provide compensation, who are legitimate recipients and how compensation can be provided.
 Before finishing his PhD, he moved to Kiel University in 2012 where he worked as a researcher and lecturer at the Department of Philosophy, mostly focussing on individual responsibility for greenhouse gas emissions and the just distribution of climate related burdens.
 From 2013 to 2017 he was also part of the German Research Foundation’s Priority Program “Climate Engineering: Risks, Challenges, Opportunities?”
 (SPP 1689) and led a postdoc project within the Cluster of Excellence “The Future Ocean” from 2017 to 2019.
-In 2020 he received funding from the German Federal Ministry of Education and Research to establish a new working group on Climate Ethics, Sustainability and Global Justice at the Department of Philosophy, which he is now leading.
-The group investigates how funding to support climate change adaptation in the Global South is and should be distributed.
-In addition to climate ethics, one of his present research and teaching interests is the justification and application of human rights norms.
+In 2020 he successfully established a new working group on Climate Ethics, Sustainability and Global Justice at the Department of Philosophy, Kiel University, funded by the German Federal Ministry of Research, Technology and Space.

 ➜ An overview of his teaching and research projects is provided here.